mozilla/addon-sdk/packages/addon-kit/docs/indexed-db.md

 The reason we do this is that databases created using `window.indexedDB` are local to that window, so are essentially private to a page.
-But the windowless implementation used by `indexed-db` module is associated with the general chrome, so databases created by different add-ons would be visible to each other, and naming clashes would be likely.
+But the windowless implementation used by the `indexed-db` module is associated with the general chrome, so databases created by different add-ons would be visible to each other, and naming clashes would occur.

 <api name="indexedDB">
 @property {object}